-Javier García Luengo is an academic advisor with the rank of senior associate in the practice areas of Administrative Law and Planning and Zoning.
+Javier García Luengo is Full Professor of Administrative Law an academic advisor with the rank of senior associate in the practice areas of Administrative Law and Planning and Zoning.

 He has over twenty years’ experience in all areas of administrative law and has advised private individuals, administrative bodies and other public sector entities in matters relating to planning law, public procurement (and public sector procurement), public employment, condemnation, administrative intervention in the economy and the liability of public authorities.

 He also provides recurring advice on matters such as administrative organization, public employment and public procurement to local and regional authorities.

 He has been a Professor of Administrative Law at Universidad de Oviedo since 1996 has held tenure since 2004 and is Full Professor (Catedrático de Universidad) since 2017.
 He lectures on both the undergraduate and the master’s degree courses and he serves as advisor for PhD theses.